 Investors should consider the investment objectives, risks, charges and expenses of the funds carefully before investing.
 This and other information are contained in the fund’s prospectus and summary prospectus, if available, which may be obtained by contacting your investment professional or PIMCO representative or by visiting www.pimco.com.
 Please read them carefully before you invest or send money.

 Interval funds are an unlisted closed-end fund.
-Limited liquidity is provided to shareholders only through the fund’s quarterly offers to repurchase between 5% to 25% of its outstanding shares at net asset value (subject to applicable law and approval of the Board of Trustees, the Fund current expectation for share repurchase is stated in the Fund’s prospectus).
-It is important to note that differences exist between the fund’s daily internal accounting records, the fund’s financial statements prepared in accordance with U.S. GAAP, and reporting practices under income tax regulations.
-It is possible that the fund may not issue a Section 19 Notice in situations where the fund’s financial statements prepared later and in accordance with U.S. GAAP or the final tax character of those distributions might later report that the sources of those distributions included capital gains and/or a return of capital.
-Please see the fund’s most recent shareholder report for more details.
-The fund’s distribution rate may be affected by numerous factors, including changes in realized and projected market returns, fund performance, and other factors.
+No assurance can be given that the Fund's investment objectives will be achieved, and you could lose all of your investment in the Fund.
+Limited liquidity is provided to shareholders only through the fund's quarterly offers to repurchase between 5% to 25% of its outstanding shares at net asset value (subject to applicable law and approval of the Board of Trustees, refer to the Fund's prospectus for current expected repurchase offer).
+There is no secondary market for the fund's shares and none is expected to develop.
+Investors should consider shares of the fund to be an illiquid investment.
+It is important to note that differences exist between the fund's daily internal accounting records, the fund's financial statements prepared in accordance with U.S. GAAP, and recordkeeping practices under income tax regulations.
+It is possible that the fund may not issue a Section 19 Notice in situations where the fund's financial statements prepared later and in accordance with U.S. GAAP or the final tax character of those distributions might later report that the sources of those distributions included capital gains and/or a return of capital.
+Please see the fund's most recent shareholder report for more details.
+The fund's distribution rate may be affected by numerous factors, including changes in realized and projected market returns, fund performance, and other factors.
 There can be no assurance that a change in market conditions or other factors will not result in a change in the fund distribution rate at a future time.
 An investment in an interval fund is not appropriate for all investors.
-Unlike typical closed-end funds an interval fund’s shares are not typically listed on a stock exchange.
+Unlike typical closed-end funds an interval fund's shares are not typically listed on a stock exchange.
 Although interval funds provide limited liquidity to investors by offering to repurchase a limited amount of shares on a periodic basis, investors should consider shares of the Fund to be an illiquid investment.
 Investments in interval funds are therefore subject to liquidity risk as an investor may not be able to sell the shares at an advantageous time or price.
 The Fund anticipates that no secondary market will develop for its shares.
 There is no guarantee that an investor will be able to tender all of their requested Fund shares in a periodic repurchase offer.

 Different fund types (e.g. ETFs, open-ended investment companies) and fund share classes are subject to different fees and expenses (which may affect performance).
 They may also have different minimum investment requirements and be entitled to different services.